hakkm/knowledge/README.md

 - Keep checking if we can derive the empty clause using resolution.
     - If ever we produce the empty clause, then KB entails α.
     - Otherwise, KB does not entail α.

+# First Order Logic
+Propositional logic is not expressive enough to represent all the knowledge we have about the world.
+So we need to introduce First Order Logic.

+- Constant Symbols: e.g. Alice, Bob, Cindy, Jack, Red, Green, Blue, Yellow
+- Predicate Symbols: e.g. Person, House, BelongsTo

+Predicate symbols are properties that might be true or false about constants

+How sentences are constructed in First Order Logic?
+Person(Alice) = Alice is a person
+House(Red) = Red is a house
+¬House(Alice) = Alice is not a house
+BelongsTo(Alice, Red) = Alice belongs to Red

+---
+Some other features of First Order Logic:
+## Quantifiers
+### Universal Quantification
+∀x.
+BelongsTo(x, Red) → ¬BelongsTo(x, Blue)
+means: For all x, if x belongs to Red, then x does not belong to Blue.
+Or: Anyone in Red house is not in Blue house.

+### Existential Quantification
+∃x.
+House(x) ∧ BelongsTo(Alice, x)
+means: There exists an x, such that x is a house and Alice belongs to x.
+Or: Alice belongs to a house.

+### Example:
+∀x.
+Person(x) → ∃y.
+House(y) ∧ BelongsTo(x, y)
+means: For all x, if x is a person, then there exists a y, such that y is a house and x belongs to y.
+Or: Everyone belongs to a house.